 Looking for some tips on how to catch whiting.
 Then watch our detailed guide on how to catch whiting.

-This very much depends on what species of fish your targeting.
-If your chasing the larger species such as Gummy sharks or Sting Rays then your going to need a nice heavy outfit.
-My preference for this is a 8-12 kilo rod and a 4000-6000 reel spooled with 20 pound line.
+Your rod selection will very much depend on what species of fish your targeting.
+If you’re chasing the larger species such as gummy sharks or stingrays then you’re going to need a nice heavy outfit.
+My preference for this is a 8-12 kilo rod and a 4000-6000 reel spooled with 20-pound line.
 A single large hook or double snelled hook to present a full squid or pilchard.
-Sometimes I will also chase these species my with Snapper rods which are a 5-8 kilo rod with 12 pound line.
-This is a fun way of targeting these fish that might get busted off occasionally.
+Sometimes I will also chase these species my with Snapper rods which are a 5-8 kilo rod with 12-pound line.
+This is a fun way of targeting these fish that might get dusted off occasionally.

-If your chasing lighter fish that dont require gear as heavy such as elephant fish, flathead, trevally or whiting then a nice light general purport 2-4 or 3-5 kilo with a 2500-3000 reel spooled with 6 pound line will work well.
+If your chasing lighter fish that don’t require gear as heavy such as elephant fish, flathead, trevally or whiting then a nice light general purport 2-4 or 3-5 kilo with a 2500-3000 reel spooled with 6-pound line will work well.
 This is a great winter location for elephant fish and salmon, but it fishes well for most parts of the year.
-If your keen to land a gummy shark then fishing throughout the night will be the best bet as thats when predatory fish are most active.
-Always keep an eye on tide tide early morning high tide is always great along piers and jettys.
+If your keen to land a gummy shark then fishing throughout the night will be the best bet as that’s when predatory fish are most active.
+Always keep an eye on tide early morning high tide is always great along piers and jetties.